 How powerful should your food processor be?

 The best food processors will be able to handle all types of jobs, from delicate slicing to chopping hard vegetables and mixing dough.
 Power wattage refers to the amount of electricity the machine uses.
-For example, a 1000 watt food processor uses 1 kilowatt for one hour of use.
-The higher the wattage, the more power and strength the machine has to tackle jobs without stalling.
+For example, a 1000-watt machine uses 1 kilowatt for one hour of use.
+The higher the wattage, the more power, and strength the machine has to tackle jobs without stalling.
 It’s important to note that if your machine’s power becomes overloaded you should turn it off and let the motor cool down before reusing.
-The major benefit of a higher wattage is the machine’s ability to discriminate and control the quality of the cutting.
+The major benefit of a higher wattage food processor is the machine’s ability to discriminate and control the quality of the cutting.
 In addition, this higher power can capably handle sticky and tough ingredients.

-The majority of food processors have a pulse feature that allows for short bursts of power at optimum speed.
+The majority of devices have a pulse feature that allows for short bursts of power at optimum speed.
 This gives the user added control over the amount of processing the machine will do.
-This is a useful feature to prevent over processing your food items.
+This is a useful feature to prevent over-processing your food items.

 Look for dishwasher-safe parts

 The most effective food processors are designed to save you time and effort.
 However, the added time assembling and then cleaning after use can impact the overall convenience and practicality of these items.
-With this in mind, it is smart to look for a machine that comes with detachable, dishwasher safe parts, as this ultimately will save a great deal of time and make the experience more satisfying.
+With this in mind, it is smart to look for a food processor that comes with detachable, dishwasher-safe parts, as this ultimately will save a great deal of time and make the experience more satisfying.